sepehrabdous/Computer_Networks_Spring21/assignment4/README.md

 ### Question 2.4 (10 points: 5 points for graph, 5 points for discussion)

-Plot a CDF where the x-axis is the top percentage of ASes by the number of updates and the y-axis is the percentage of updates that percentage is responsible for.
+Plot a CDF where the x-axis is the top percentage of ASes by the number of updates and the y-axis is the percentage of updates messages that are from that top percentage.
 Include all ASes from `bgp_route.csv`, not just the `bgp_update.csv`.
 Make sure to use logarithmic scales for graph axes if the distribution is not clear.
 What can you infer about the ASes tracked here, specifically about their stability?